Curt-Lucas/Veriz0wn/README.md

 ## Site Contents

  - My Data - Displays personal information that's visible to *ALL* websites you visit.
- - SIGINT - Signals that I have intercepted and/or decoded.
+ - SIGINT - Signals that have been intercepted and/or decoded.
- - Reverse Image Lookup - Upload an image to find out more about it.
+ - Reverse Image Lookup - Upload images to find out more about them.
  - Resources - Coming...
  - Dashboard - Back-end with more tools coming...